 Teachers handle most discipline problems.
-If the offence is serious enough, or in the case of repeated defiance of a staff member's authority, the Assistant Principal will intervene.
+If the offence is serious enough, or in the case of repeated defiance of a staff member's authority, the Dean of Students will intervene.

 Minor rule infractions include, but are not necessarily limited to the following: